-Page 84
+Page 70

-The Red Rock 4-Wheelers are excited to welcome you to the 52nd annual Jeep Safari.
-As a Moab rite of Spring, about March 24th the town will come alive with the roar of 4 wheel drive vehicles coming to town in what has become one of the largest gathering of 4 wheel drive lovers in the USA.
-For nine days, culminating on Easter Sunday, April 1st, hundreds of vehicles and passengers take to the multitude of trails in the area.
+The Red Rock 4-Wheelers are excited to welcome you to the 54th annual Jeep Safari.
+As a Moab rite of Spring, about April 4th the town will come alive with the roar of 4 wheel drive vehicles coming to town in what is recognized as one of the largest gatherings of 4 wheel drive lovers in the USA.
+For nine days, culminating on Easter Sunday, April 12th, hundreds of vehicles and passengers take to the multitude of trails in the area.